-8.0 Aboriginal Teacher Certification Program
+8.0 Indigenous Teacher Education Program

-To graduate with an Aboriginal Teacher Certification Program Diploma in Education and to qualify for an Ontario College of Teachers' Certificate of Qualification and Registration, students must:
+To graduate from the Indigenous Teacher Education Program and to qualify for an Ontario College of Teachers' Certificate of Qualification and Registration, students must:

 - a.
 Satisfy all of the stated requirements for the diploma; - b.
 Be successful in all practicum sessions; - c.
 Complete all required courses with a minimum of 60% in each course; - d.
 Complete all stated requirements within six years from your start date.